 Whilst testing my drag before my first cast (which at this point was not set very tight), the tip of my new Wychwood telescopic carp rod snapped under hardly any pressure!
-I was not pleased, but had to fish on without the tip section.
+I was not pleased, but in such a remote area I had no choice but to fish on without the tip section.
 The other rod I had taken along was my tiny Shimano Exage Mini Tele-Spin so Titch, who had only ever caught roach when he fished as a teenager, used this rod hoping to catch some smaller fish.

 Eventually the guide pointed to a pool far upstream of the one we had fished the previous day.
 As he pointed he uttered one word; “Goonch”.
-A goonch is a ferocious-looking catfish which grows very large indeed.
-Although I would love to catch a goonch, my heart did sink a little, along with our prospects of catching a mahseer.
+A goonch is a rare, ferocious-looking catfish which grows very large indeed.
+Although I would love to catch a goonch, my heart did sink a little – along with our prospects of catching a mahseer.

-So, Titch was set-up with small hooks and flour-paste as bait, meanwhile Kirphal and I stuck to the heavier gear, with 6-inch deadbaits.
-Kirphal’s exact words to me after I first cast the deadbait out were “Big bite, or no bite!”, so I engaged my baitrunner as the rod was propped up in a makeshift rod-holder made of rocks.
+So, Titch was set-up with small hooks and flour-paste as bait; meanwhile Kirphal and I stuck to the heavier gear, with 6-inch deadbaits.
+Kirphal’s exact words to me after I first cast the deadbait out were “Big bite, or no bite!”, so I engaged my baitrunner as the rod was propped up “beachcaster” style in a makeshift rod-holder made of rocks.

-Meanwhile, Titch hooked a small mahseer of around two pounds – a new personal best for him.
+Meanwhile, Titch hooked a small mahseer of around two pounds.
+It wasaamazing to see one up close and we were both genuinely shocked when he landed it – such were the conditions.
 The guide decided Titch should step-up his hook size and go for a larger bait.
 Once again, the rod was propped up by some stones, and the drag of the tiny reel was slackened considerably.

 As we were gazing around, taking in our amazing surroundings, Titch’s rod suddenly wrenched over and the tiny reel screamed out for mercy as the spool rotated at an inconceivable rate!
 Titch held the rod high as I hastily tightened the drag for him, but no matter how tight I made it the fish still kept running!
 Kirphal shouted to follow the fish downstream.
 It had already run about 70 metres, in just a couple of seconds.